linkedin/rest.li/pdl_syntax.md

 ### Union with aliases
 Union members can optionally be given an alias.
 Aliases can be used to create unions with members of the same type or to give better naming for union members.

-Aliased unions would be defines as :
+Aliased unions are defined as :
 ```
 union [alias: type, ...]
 ```

-For example :
+For example:
 ```
 namespace com.linkedin.pegasus.generator.examples